 Sleep Apnea Definition: What Is Sleep Apnea?

-Sleep Apnea is a serious and possibly life-threatening Sleep Disorder.
-More than just loud snoring, Sleep Apnea is when the tissue at the back of the throat between the mouth and lungs can briefly collapse and become so restricted that breathing actually stops, momentarily or for frighteningly longer periods.
-When this happens, the body sensors send a notification to the brain, which awakens and then intervenes to open the airways again.
-This can happen just a few times, or many times an hour, which means that you rarely get to enjoy the deeper level of restful, recovery style sleep that your body needs to function at optimum capacity.
+Sleep Apnea is a serious and possibly life-threatening sleep disorder.
+More than just loud snoring, sleep apnea occurs when the tissue at the back of the throat briefly collapse and become so restricted that breathing actually stops momentarily.
+When this happens, the body sensors send a notification to the brain, which awakens and then intervenes to open the airway.
+This can happen just a few times, or many times an hour, which means that these individuals rarely get to enjoy the deeper level of restful, recovery style sleep that the body needs to function at optimum capacity.
+(4)

-This form of sleep deprivation can cause symptoms that range from simply feeling sleepy to chronic tiredness.
-As a result, not only are there significant direct health risks from the Sleep Apnea itself such as stroke or heart failure, but also from injury from accidents due to poor sleep.
+This form of sleep deprivation can cause symptoms that range from simply feeling sleepy to chronic fatigue.
+As a result, not only are there significant direct health risks from sleep apnea such as stroke or heart problems, but also from injury from accidents due to poor sleep.

-Why does the world use the term “disorder” when referring to sleep issues?
-Well, the definition of “disorder” is “a confused or messy state”.
-In this case, interruptions to sleep patterns can have multiple overlapping factors that can be medical, psychological or lifestyle driven.
-So using the term disorder covers a myriad of possible alternatives and options as to why you are not sleeping well.
+Interruptions to sleep patterns can have multiple overlapping factors that can be medical, psychological or lifestyle driven (5).
+So using the term disorder covers a myriad of possible alternatives and options as to why one is not sleeping well.

 Types Of Sleep Apnea

 There are two primary types of sleep apnea.
 Each mostly occur in isolation but in approximately one in six cases, patients can have a combination of both forms in a wide variety of proportions.

 Obstructive sleep apnea is the most commonplace diagnosis and is where the throat muscles relax during sleep to such an extent that the passage of air to and from the lungs becomes blocked.
 When this happens the autonomic nervous system messages the brain which then wakes up briefly to reopen the airways and then usually tries to return to sleep.